Can we have it all? On the Trade-off between Spatial and Adversarial Robustness of Neural Networks: Additional Empirical Evidence: Average Perturbation Distance to the Decision Boundary

+We additionally performed experiments to study training using spatial augmentations as well as adversarial training.
+The spatial vs adversarial robustness trade-off continues to hold, e.g., the improvement in spatial robustness that we get by spatial transformation augmentation during training is lost when we do adversarial training to improve adversarial robustness.
+Fig \ref{cifar10-stdcnn-trans-pgd} shows translation invariance and $\ell_{\infty}$ robustness for StdCNN/VGG16 models that are first trained with progressively larger ranges of translation augmentation on CIFAR10, followed by adversarially training them with a fixed $\ell_{\infty}$ budget of $\epsilon = 8/255$.
+The results show the same trends as before despite the combined training.

-\subsection{Additional empirical evidence : Average perturbation distance to the boundary.}
+\section{Additional Empirical Evidence: Average Perturbation Distance to the Decision Boundary}

 For each test image, adversarial attacks find perturbations of the test point with small $\ell_{\infty}$ norm that would change the prediction of the given model.
 Most adversarial attacks do so by finding the directions in which the loss function of the model changes the most.
 In order to explain why these networks become vulnerable to pixel-wise attacks as they learn more rotations, we see how the distance of the test points to the decision boundary changes as the networks learn larger rotations.
-This is abstractly depicted in Figure \ref{dp-dist-fig} where we show the distance of a test point $x_0$ to the boundary $D_0$ (resp. $D_{180}$) when the model is trained with zero (resp. $\pm180^{\circ}$) rotations.
+This is illustrated in Fig \ref{dp-dist-fig} where we show the distance of a test point $x_0$ to the boundary $D_0$ (resp. $D_{180}$) when the model is trained with zero (resp. $\pm180^{\circ}$) rotations.
 We use the $L_2$ attack vectors obtained by DeepFool \cite{Dezfooli16} for the datapoints under attack.
 We take the norm of this attack vector as an approximation to the shortest distance of the test point to the decision boundary.
 For each of the test points we collect the perturbation vectors given by DeepFool attack and report the average perturbation distance.
 We plot this average distance as the datasets are augmented with larger rotations.

-Our experiments show that as the networks learn larger rotations with augmentation, the average perturbation distance falls.
-So as (symmetric) networks become invariant to rotations, they are more vulnerable to pixel-wise attacks.